Create custom Linux Commands

 $ sudo chmod -R 777 /shell-scripts

-Everybody is able to execute everything in the folder /var/shell-scripts
+Everybody is now able to execute everything in the folder /var/shell-scripts

 Customize PATH Locations

-After creating the Directory we have to make sure our system knows the location of these scripts.
+After creating the directory, we have to make sure our system knows the location of these scripts.

-Open .bashrc
+Open the .bashrc

 file with any editor you like (I use the Vi-Editor - Tutorial here):